mathewjhan/dotfiles/README.md

 # Dotfiles
-The dotfiles I am currently using on Arch Linux
+Most of the dotfiles I am using on my current linux distro =)
+OS: Arch Linux
+Host: XPS 15 9750
+DE: Xfce4
+WM: i3-gaps
+Shell: zsh

 # Currently in use:
-- xfce4
-- i3-gaps
-- zsh
 - pywal
 - polybar
 - neovim (with vim8 plugins)